A Prague Christmas

 REPUBLIC SQUARE (Namesti Republiky)

 The Republic Square Prague Christmas Market is my favourite of the central markets.
 More space, cheaper and generally a better feeling.
 Located on the cobble stoned area in front of the Palladium shopping centre and to the left of the square opposite the “V Celnice” restaurant.
 This is the smallest of the markets.
 Probably less than 30 stalls but far more space to move around in and prices will be cheaper than the Old Town Square Christmas market which is only 200 metres away.
 As we normally drive into town we are more likely to park at the Palladium, get a drink at this market and look at the stalls before going to the Old Town market for the tree etc. Namesti Republiky is the nearest metro.
 You won’t find any Carps getting knocked senseless here, if you want to see that I recommend you visit Andel (in front of the metro exit).
+Opens on December 2nd and closes on December 30th.
 Check the Republic Square Christmas Market Video.

 Get details on hotels that overlook the Prague Republic Square Christmas Market like Hotel Kings Court (5 star) or Hotel City Centre (3 star)